marcomq/nimview/README.md

 - With Nimview, you also don't need a webserver running that might take requests from any other user on localhost.
 This improves security and makes it possible to run multiple applications without having port conflicts.

 ### Difference to Flask
-Flask is probably the most popular python framework to create micro services (https://github.com/pallets/flask) and nimview/Jester probably cannot compete with Flask for simple python cloud applications.
+Flask is probably the most popular python framework to create micro services (https://github.com/pallets/flask) and nimview/Jester probably cannot compete with the completeness of Flask for simple python cloud applications.
+Nimview for example will not support server side template engines as flask does.
-Nimview will also not support server side template engines as flask does.
-But in case you want your application also running on the Desktop or Mobile, or if you want to use nim or C++ as your primary language, you might get get your application done really quick when using nimview.
+But Nimview is written in Nim and creates static binaries that can run in a minimal tiny Docker container that doesn't need an installed python environment.
+So you might create containers for your application that have just a few MB.
+So those deploy and startup much faster than Flask applications.

+### Multithreading
+Nim has a thread local heap and most variables in Nimview are declared thread local.
+It is therefore not possible to share Nimview data between multiple threads automatically.
+Check the Nim manual on how to deal with multithreading and sharing data, for example with Channels.

 ## Project setup
 ```